fred2t/Student-Assistance-Bot/README.md

 #### `udb.py` was not built by me, credits go to [add] (hyperlink this stuff ltaer)
 #### The import of `get_data` in `udb.py` was written by [add]

-## How to use
-1. Download necessary packages found by going through files
-2. Replace (hyperlink)token with your discord bot token

 ## Demonstration

 ### Scholarships